 Becoming an authorized user comes with many great benefits, including building credit history and boosting your rewards.
 And for every dollar that your authorized user is spending, you can earn points, cash back or miles.

-But despite benefits, there are some serious implications to consider when an authorized user is added.
+But despite benefits, there are some serious implications to consider when you add an authorized user.
 Read on for everything you need to know to make informed decisions about adding authorized users to your credit card account.

 What is an authorized user?